mdyzma/mdyzma.github.io/_posts/2017-03-03-jupyter-notebook-lab-book.md

 More information about this project and development plans can be found [here][jupyterlab].

 Simple `conda list` shows all packages installed in current environment.
-In practice only handful of them are imported directly.
 Main tools I will use in this tutorial include:

 * `numpy` - array calculations
 * `sympy` - symbolic mathematics